EGI-Federation/gridinfo/glite-info-create/README.txt

 CORE STRUCTURE
-  glite-info-create.sh          The main script to invoke README.txt                    This file
+  glite-info-create.sh          The main script to invoke README.txt                    This file output/                       This directory will contain the final ldif files

 MODULE STRUCTURE
-  [name]/
+  [name].1.cfg                  Config file to be filled out by the sysadmin [name]/
-    [name].1.cfg                Config file to be filled out by the sysadmin [name].glue.ifc             Interface to comply with GLUE standard [name].wlcg.ifg             Interface to comply with WLCG standard [name].glue1.tpl            Template to create an LDIF for GLUE 1.3
+    [name].glue.ifc             Interface to comply with GLUE standard [name].wlcg.ifg             Interface to comply with WLCG standard [name].glue1.tpl            Template to create an LDIF for GLUE 1.3